know the result of the DNA test involving Gusttavo Lima

 Forgive us mouse, but this is ours: the LeoDias column got exclusive access to the result of the paternity test involving Gusttavo Lima and Eloá Soares.
-In February of this year, the pharmaceutical company claimed to have become pregnant with the sertanejo at age 16, when he was 15.
+In February this year, the pharmaceutical company claimed to have become pregnant with the sertanejo, at age 16; At the time, he was 15.

-According to the document, Gustavo Lima no is the father of a minor, daughter of Eloá Soares.
-As soon as this space learned that the result was available, it looked for the singer’s lawyer, who did not give us a return.
+According to the document, Gustavo Lima no is the father of the daughter of Eloá Soares.
+As soon as the result was made available, the report asked the singer’s lawyer to comment on the report, and was unsuccessful.
 Sources in this column, however, had access to the long-awaited answer.
-Our team was able to verify that the blood samples collected were analyzed twice, by different teams, so that there was proof and counter-proof of the result, which was negative.
+According to the investigation, the blood samples collected underwent two analyses, performed by different teams, so that there was proof and retest of the exam, which was negative.

-The pharmacist’s report was refuted by the singer and his team since the beginning of the year.
-“In 2004 (date on which the first meeting is mentioned) the singer Gusttavo Lima was 15 years old and lived with his parents and brother in a small rural community in the interior of Minas Gerais.
+The pharmacist’s report was refuted by the singer and his team, since the rumors began.
+“In 2004 (the date on which the first meeting would have taken place), the singer Gusttavo Lima was 15 years old and lived with his parents and brother in a small rural community in the interior of Minas Gerais.
 At the time, even for lack of financial resources, the artist did not even know any city in the interior of São Paulo.
-Therefore, the story raised is unfounded,” they wrote.
+Therefore, the story raised is not valid”, wrote, in a note, the Ambassador’s office.

 Stay in!

-To stay up to date with everything about the world of celebrities and entertainment, follow @leodias on Instagram.
+To stay on top of everything about the world of celebrities and entertainment, follow @leodias on Instagram.

 Now we are also on Telegram!
 Click here and receive all the news and exclusive content first hand.